 Made with commercial grade stainless steel, they should last you a lifetime, and importantly, won’t warp or bend out of shape when you wash them.

-5. Travel Chopstick with Case (Black Pink Sakura Cherry Blossom)
+5. Travel Chopsticks (Black Pink Sakura Cherry Blossom)

 If you want something stylish with great looks, then this set will certainly capture your attention.
 The sticks themselves are black with gorgeous sakura blossoms painted on them –matching the design and color on the case.